panasenco/mcp-sqlite/README.md

 Tagging a commit with a release candidate tag (containing `rc`) will trigger build and upload to TestPyPi.
 Tagging a commit with a non-release candidate tag (not containing `rc`) will trigger build and upload to PyPi.
 Note that Python package version numbers are NOT SemVer!
 See [Python packaging versioning](https://packaging.python.org/en/latest/discussions/versioning/).
-To test that the package works on TestPyPi, use: `uvx --default-index https://test.pypi.org/simple/ --index https://pypi.org/simple/ mcp-sqlite@0.1.0rc2 --help`.
+To test that the package works on TestPyPi, use: `uvx --default-index https://test.pypi.org/simple/ --index https://pypi.org/simple/ mcp-sqlite@0.1.0rc2 --help` (replacing `0.1.0rc2` with your own version number).
+Similarly, to test the TestPyPi package with MCP inspector, use: `npx @modelcontextprotocol/inspector uvx --default-index https://test.pypi.org/simple/ --index https://pypi.org/simple/ mcp-sqlite@0.1.0rc2 test.db --metadata test.yml`.